BenchmarkXPRT/Public-AIXPRT-Resources/Installation readmes/AIXPRT OpenVINO Ubuntu Readme.md

          ```
    * During the installation process, please review any prompts and allow the installation of necessary dependencies.

-***Note***: Above step will run the benchmark with configuration with CPU as target, int8 precision on batches 1, 2, 4, 8, 16, 32, 64 and 128 for resnet-50 and ssd-mobilenet.
+***Note***: The steps above will configure the benchmark with run with the CPU as target, and int8 precision on batches 1, 2, 4, 8, 16, 32, 64, and 128 for ResNet-50 and SSD-MobileNet.
    If you prefer to change the configuration, please edit the JSON file under AIXPRT/Config/.
 Instructions to edit the configuration JSON are [here](https://github.com/BenchmarkXPRT/Public-AIXPRT-Resources/blob/master/OtherDocuments/EditConfig.md).

    Some alternative config files are also available [here](https://github.com/BenchmarkXPRT/Public-AIXPRT-Resources/tree/master/Alternative_test_Config_files/Linux_Ubuntu/Intel)